Marketing ROI – Define, Measure, & Improve Your ROMI

 Third, marketing ROI creates accountability.
 Ultimately, what matters most is not how creative or inspiring a particular marketing campaign is.
 It doesn’t matter how many “likes” it got or whether it generated buzz.
 What matters is whether it actually generated revenue for the company.
 Calculating ROI helps you stay focused on the end goal.
 It keeps you from pursuing vanity metrics and helps you laser in on what actually makes a difference for your business.

-Now let’s talk about marketing ROI measurement.
+Now let’s talk about marketing ROI measurement because there are several ways to view success.

 Identify key performance indicators

 To calculate your ROI in marketing, you need to first identify your key performance indicators (KPIs).
-In other words, you need to determine what metrics you’ll use to determine whether a particular channel or campaign was successful.
+In other words, you need to determine what metrics you’ll use to measure whether a particular channel or campaign was successful.
 Not every marketing metric is a KPI, only the most critical ones for tracking and measurement purposes.

 The KPIs you choose will depend on the goals of a particular marketing strategy, program, channel, or campaign.
 If your marketing goals aren’t clear, you won’t be able to effectively measure your marketing performance or make budget allocation decisions.